zillow/seolint/README.md

 ### Default Parsing Functions

+In the event that you want to override the validator only, the following default values will be passed to your validator:

 #### `H1TagParser => { clientH1s, serverH1s }`

 * `clientH1s` (`array`): Array of h1 text strings found on the client rendering